aahmadnejad/Benign-User-Profiler-BUP/README.md

 # Features

 - **Multi-protocol support**: HTTP/HTTPS, SSH, FTP/SFTP, SMTP, IMAP, and command-line operations
-- **No browser dependencies**: Lightweight HTTP simulation using requests and BeautifulSoup
+- **Real Browser Support**: Interact with real Firefox browser for authentic traffic generation
-- **YouTube support**: Simulate visiting YouTube, searching for videos, and watching content
+- **YouTube support**: Visit YouTube, search for videos, watch content, and interact with playback controls
+- **SoundCloud integration**: Browse and listen to music on SoundCloud
+- **Google Search**: Perform Google searches and click on search results
-- **Media download simulation**: Download images from various sources
+- **Media download simulation**: Download images from various sources like Unsplash
-- **Cloud storage integration**: Simulate Google Drive and OneDrive usage
-- **Email capabilities**: Send and receive emails via Gmail, Outlook, and other providers
+- **Email capabilities**: Send and receive emails with attachments via Gmail and other providers
-- **Application launching**: Open and interact with applications on Windows and Linux
+- **Application launching**: Open and interact with random applications on Windows and Linux
+- **Office document integration**: Create and save documents using Microsoft Office (Windows) or LibreOffice (Linux) for email attachments
+- **Network scanning**: Ping local network addresses to simulate network discovery
-- **Scheduling**: Configure frequency and timing of activities with work hours restrictions
+- **Scheduling**: Configure frequency and timing of activities with work hours restrictions and optional task randomization
-- **Cross-platform**: Works on Linux and Windows
+- **Cross-platform**: Works on Linux and Windows with platform-specific implementations

 # Installation